MurphyMark/referent-form-simple-tag/README.md

 This program goes through .exb files in the input/ folder, and adds the tag 'simple' to empty ref-mod cells with corresponding ref-form cells.
 Check the files in the input/ and output/ folders for examples.

+## Libraries

+This program uses the library beautifulsoup4.
+If you load the repository in Pycharm, you should be able to add the library automatically.
+If you're using something else, you might need to add the library in pip or something.
+Let me know if you need help with that.

+Documentation is [here](https://www.crummy.com/software/BeautifulSoup/bs4/doc/), but I think it's a little confusing.
+You probably just need to call BeautifulSoup() on the file like I did in the main function, and then pass that object to the util functions.

 ## Structure

 The program starts at the bottom of `simple_tag.py`, at the line `if __name__ == '__main__':`